avsm/perscon.net/install.markdown

 ### Android

-An [Android](http://www.android.com/) mobile phone application to upload your location is available in the `py-perscon/android` directory.
+An [Android](http://www.android.com/) mobile phone application to upload your location is available in the `perscon/android` directory.
 Installation instructions tbd.

+### UNIX server

+A server for UNIX-like operating systems, written in OCaml, is in the `perscon/server` directory, but is still under development to reach parity with the AppEngine API.